Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 3 of 7)

 Financial reports are a very common use case in the world of BI, and it’s clearly extremely important to ensure that your reports display the various lines of your report in the correct order, defined by the sort order of each node in your financial statement hierarchy.
 (Note in the image above how this sort order is defined at each level.)

-Real quick, this sort order attribute doesn’t have a canonical name in the world of BI as such.
-But for a variety of reasons, my preference is “ordinal position”, so we’ll stick with that for now.
+It’s worth noting that this sort order attribute doesn’t have a canonical name in the world of BI as such.
+But for a variety of reasons, my preference is “sequence number” (SEQNR as its column name), so we’ll stick with that for now.

 (Also, for folks new to hierarchies, you might find it a worthwhile exercise to analyse the financial statement structure above as a hierarchy: How many nodes does it have?
 How many edges?
 How many levels?
 How many child nodes per parent?
 How might you actually model this data in a relational format?
 We’ll come back to this in a bit…)